hirschlisa/harmonisation/Harmonisation.md

 **5.3.3 Going Further: The R and Python Packages **

-The web tool is a great starting point, but if you want more control, Harmony also comes in dedicated packages for both R and Python that you can check out on this GitHub page.
+The web tool is a great starting point, but if you want more control, Harmony also comes in dedicated packages for both R and Python that you can check out on [this GitHub page](https://github.com/harmonydata/harmony).
 These are better suited for researchers who want to work faster, customise the matching process, and integrate Harmony directly into their own analysis workflows without switching between tools.
 The R package, in particular, is available on CRAN and offers a more flexible and scriptable alternative to the browser interface.
-You can find the full documentation here: Harmony R package on CRAN.
+You can find the full documentation here: [Harmony R package on CRAN](https://cran.r-project.org/web/packages/harmonydata/harmonydata.pdf).

+If you want to understand more about how NLP-based matching is used for harmonisation, we recommend reading:

+McElroy, E., Wood, T.A., Bond, R., Mulvenna M., Shevlin M., Ploubidis G., Scopel Hoffmann M., Moltrecht B. (2024).
+Using natural language processing to facilitate the harmonisation of mental health questionnaires: a validation study using real-world data.
+BMC Psychiatry, 24, 530. https://doi.org/10.1186/s12888-024-05954-2

 Do you want to ask the Harmony team directly?
-They will be joining us for a live office hours session on 9 June 2026, 11:00–12:30 CEST.
+They will be joining us for a live office hours session on **9 June 2026, 11:00–12:30 CEST**.
 Bring your own data and questions.
-[Register here →]
+[Register here →](https://cessda-eu.zoom.us/meeting/register/zT2oJJzIScaj0msbxLeR5A)

 **5.3.4 Knowledge Check: Navigating the Tool **